-BT 5G is available in all the same places as EE 5G, which means parts of at least 188 UK towns and cities at the time of writing.
+BT 5G is available in all the same places as EE 5G, which means parts of over 1,000 UK towns and cities at the time of writing.
 That’s up from the 71 locations that BT Mobile originally launched 5G in on October 11th, 2019.

-However, it’s worth noting that these locations don’t initially have comprehensive 5G coverage.
+However, it’s worth noting that some of these locations won’t initially have comprehensive 5G coverage.
 Rather, 5G will be found primarily in places with a high population density.

 BT 5G Summary